ipfs/js-ipfs/README.md

 // your instance with stardust is ready
 ```

-(You may need to install the stardust module as well, with `npm install libp2p-stardust`)
+(You may need to install the stardust4ipfs module as well, with `npm install stardust4ipfs`)

 #### I see some slowness when hopping between tabs Chrome with IPFS nodes, is there a reason why?